joshgabriel/dft-crossfilter/README.md

 * **[LICENSE](LICENSE)** – the license.

 # The platform components
+UPDATED APP AND COMPLETE PACKAGE IS IN THE CompleteApp folder

 ## benchmark-db
 Mongodb database for managing the dft data.
 The models are design for ease of access from the API but also from the frontend.